Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Introduction

 In this paper, we propose a novel \underline{A} \underline{Po}steriori \underline{L}abe\underline{l}-\underline{O}nly Membership Inference Attack towards MU, \texttt{Apollo}, that only requires access to the prediction labels of the unlearned model.
 We show that even with such limited access, an adversary can determine the membership status of the unlearned samples.
 Our attack exploits the inherent \emph{discrepancy} between an unlearned model and a retrained model, where approximate unlearning induces two types of artifacts in the decision space of the model, namely \textsc{Under-Unlearning} and \textsc{Over-Unlearning}.
 By observing model behavior on adversarially-constructed inputs for target samples, \texttt{Apollo} identifies the membership status of the target sample by the discrepancy between remaining influence of the data sample in the unlearned model compared to retrained models.
 Our key contributions are as follows:

-\begin{itemize} \item We propose a novel \underline{A} \underline{Po}steriori \underline{L}abe\underline{l}-\underline{O}nly Membership Inference Attack towards Machine Unlearning, \texttt{Apollo}, that considers a strict threat model that assumes only black-box, label-only access to the model after unlearning has been performed. \item We run extensive experiments on different unlearning algorithms/approaches and datasets to show that even with a strict threat model, it is possible to extract membership information of the unlearned samples from an unlearned model alone with high precision.
+\begin{itemize} \item We propose a novel \underline{A} \underline{Po}steriori \underline{L}abe\underline{l}-\underline{O}nly Membership Inference Attack towards Machine Unlearning (\texttt{Apollo}) that considers a strict threat model that assumes only black-box, label-only access to the model after unlearning has been performed. \item We identify and formalize two types of discrepancies in approximate unlearning, namely \textsc{Under-Unlearning} and \textsc{Over-Unlearning}, which we utilize to identify unlearning of data samples.
+We formally establish the existence and boundaries for \textsc{Under-Unlearning} and \textsc{Over-Unlearning}. \item We run extensive experiments on different unlearning algorithms/approaches and datasets to show that even with a strict threat model, it is possible to extract membership information of the unlearned samples from an unlearned model alone with high precision.
 This is a significant threat towards MU that shows direct contradiction with the privacy claims of existing works on unlearning, and emphasizes the need for more careful privacy-preserving unlearning approaches. \end{itemize}